alexbrown10/welcome/Writing_Portfolio.md

 # Welcome to my Technical Writing Portfolio
 > [!Note]
 > These will mainly be public permalinks to web pages (blog articles, support documentation, API reference, etc), with non-web page files to be uploaded in a sub-folder.
-This is an example subset, and not indicative of my entire work.
+This is a sample subset, and not indicative of my entire work.

 ## Blog Articles